oloviannykov/eduki-url-shortener/README.md

 ## Test from CLI

 You can run all test at once or run each group separately.
+If you want to use separate database for testing create .env.testing as explained above.

 ### Run all tests
 ```shell